National Photography Museum (Morocco)

 The National Photography Museum (المتحف الوطني للفوتوغرافيا) is a Moroccan art museum dedicated to photography located in Rabat, Morocco, within the repurposed 19th-century Burj Kebir Fortress in the Ocean neighborhood.
-This museum was initiated by the National Museums Foundation of Morocco (FNM) and inaugurated on January 14, 2020.
+This museum was initiated by the National Foundation of Museums of Morocco (FNM) and inaugurated on January 14, 2020.

 Location

 The Burj Kebir Fortress in 1915.

 The National Photography Museum is located within the remains of the Burj Kebir Fortress, also known as Fort Rottembourg.
 The fort was constructed from 1888 to 1894 under the reign of Sultan Hassan I. Rottembourg refers to Walter Rottemburg, the German engineer who oversaw the fort's construction.
 The fort initially received a gift of 20 cannons from Hamburg, of which two still exist on site.

 Opening

 Visitors observe the works by the Moroccan photographer M’hammed Kilito Portrait of a Generation, on display in the open air in front of the Burj Kebir Fortress.

 The National Photography Museum was inaugurated January 14, 2020.
 Mehdi Qutbi, president of the National Museums Foundation of Morocco, which created the museum, said in a statement to the press: "In this space, Fort Rottembourg, situated next to a low-income neighborhood, we attempt to deliver a message that says that culture must be accessible to every Moroccan."

 He also said that the museum's inauguration corresponded with the directives of King Muhammad VI, regarding the democratization of culture.